-Once an assistance animal is approved, but prior to the assistance animal obtaining entry to University Housing-assigned rooms, the approved owner must complete and submit the online Emotional Support Animal Expectations Form with the following documents.
+Once an assistance animal is approved, but prior to the assistance animal obtaining entry to University Housing-assigned rooms, the approved owner must complete and submit the online Assistance Animal or Service Animal in Training Expectations Form with the following documents.
 This paperwork must be submitted annually.

-- A signed Community Acknowledgement of Emotional Support Animal Form (print the form, obtain the signatures, and upload the signed copy when you submit the online acknowledgment of emotional support animal expectations).
+- A signed Community Acknowledgement of Assistance Animal Form (print the form, obtain the signatures, and upload the signed copy when you submit the online acknowledgment of emotional support animal expectations).